This homey dessert has the essential, but often elusive, quality necessary in a fruit crisp: a satisfyingly crunchy crisp topping!

 Granola: If using store-bought granola, check the label for sugars.
 Look for a brand that offers whole grains, fewer added sugars, and minimal dried fruit.
 Granola varieties like honey oats or vanilla honey oats are best.
 It's alright if there are a few nuts.

-The granola should not be so clumpy that it will create big lumps in your topping.
+The granola should not be so clumpy that it creates big lumps in your topping.
 Place the granola in a plastic bag and use a rolling pin on it to break up large clusters, if needed.

-Flour: Very little flour is needed--just enough to bind the topping ingredients.
-Use all-purpose or choose gluten-free if you avoid wheat products.
+Flour: Very little flour is needed, just enough to bind the topping ingredients.
+Use all-purpose or whole-wheat pastry flour.
+Choose gluten-free if you avoid wheat products.

-🥥 Coconut oil: It's fine to substitute canola oil if you want to lower the amount of saturated fat in the recipe.
+🥥 Coconut oil: It's fine to swap in canola oil to lower the amount of saturated fat in the recipe.

 Note: Quantities and complete instructions are in the recipe card at the end of the post.